2012 United Kingdom budget: Taxes

 Osborne announced that from April 2013, the annual personal income tax allowance will be raised from £8,105 to £9,205.
 It was estimated this would make 24 million people better-off by up to £220 per year.
 The 40% tax band will become applicable for incomes over £41,450 per year (a reduction of £1,025 from £42,475) and the top tax band for high-earners will be reduced to 45% from 50%; Osborne said the 50% rate introduced by the previous Labour government was "damaging" the country's competitiveness and had raised only one-third of the £3 billion it had intended to raise.
 From 2014, income tax-payers will receive a 'personal tax statement' outlining how their income tax and National Insurance contributions were spent.

 Also from April 2013, people over 65 years of age will not get an enhanced personal income tax allowance, known as the age allowance.
 However, those who have an age allowance under the previous tax rules will not lose their age allowance.
 HM Revenue and Customs estimated that 4.4 million pensioners would become worse-off in real terms by up to £83 in 2013–14.

 The Chancellor introduced, with immediate effect, a new rate of stamp duty of 7% on properties purchased for over £2 million.
 The rate increases to 15% if any such property is bought through a company.
 This was a common tax avoidance strategy where individuals could set up a limited liability company which bought the property, thereby avoiding paying stamp duty, and then immediately sold it back to the individual.
 Osborne said this abuse "roused the anger of many of our citizens".

 Corporation tax was cut to 24% from 26% with effect from April 2012.
 The rate will reduce to 22% by 2014, which Osborne described as "dramatically lower" than the UK's competitors.
 He announced a consultation on simplifying the tax system for smaller businesses.
 The television production, video gaming, and animation industries benefited from new tax reliefs, designed to keep creative talent in Britain.

-From January 2013, the bank levy will increase to 0.105%, raising £2.5 billion in revenue.
+From January 2013, the bank levy increased to 0.105%, raising £2.5 billion in revenue.

 Duty on tobacco was raised immediately by 5% above inflation, but there was no change to the already planned increase of alcohol duty by 2% above inflation.
 A new duty was introduced on gaming machines at a standard rate of 20%, reduced to 5% on small jackpot games.

 The planned increase in fuel duty of 3.02p per litre would still go ahead from 1 August 2012, with road tax to rise in line with inflation.
 Osborne said he would welcome private investment in Britain's roads.
 Another already planned increase in Air Passenger Duty would also go ahead in April 2012.